ewowi/StarDocs/docs/BasicsLed/Overview.md

 ## StarMod Leds overview

-De Leds modules of StarMod define a fixture ([Fixture generator module](https://ewowi.github.io/StarDocs/LedMod/LedModFixture%20Generator/)), Set Effects and projections ([Effects module](https://ewowi.github.io/StarDocs/LedMod/LedModEffects/)) and displays it ([Fixture module](https://ewowi.github.io/StarDocs/LedMod/LedModFixture/)).
+The Leds modules of StarMod define a fixture ([Fixture generator module](https://ewowi.github.io/StarDocs/LedMod/LedModFixture%20Generator/)), Set Effects and projections ([Effects module](https://ewowi.github.io/StarDocs/LedMod/LedModEffects/)) and displays it ([Fixture module](https://ewowi.github.io/StarDocs/LedMod/LedModFixture/)).

 All Modulus support 1D, 2D and 3D effects and fixtures and all combinations of it.
 Effects are unaware of the fixtures it is displayed on (e.g. a 1D effect can be projected on a 3D fixture or a 3D effect on a 1D fixture (strip))